Palestinians suspend prayers at mosques, churches to fight coronavirus

 The Jordan-appointed council that oversees Islamic sites on Jerusalem’s sacred compound has kept it open for Friday prayers, encouraging faithful to congregate on the 35-acre complex’s outdoor grounds rather than inside its covered shrines.

-The Waqf council reassured worshippers in a statement this week that the entire compound, including its golden Dome of the Rock shrine, was being “sterilized continuously.”
+The Waqf council reassured worshippers in a statement this week that the entire compound, including its golden Dome of the Rock shrine, was being “sterilised continuously.”

 Muslim faithful believe the site to be where the Prophet Mohammad ascended to heaven.
 Jews revere it as the site of the Jewish temples of antiquity.
 It is one of the most sensitive venues in the Israeli-Palestinian conflict.